Yaronsohn/WinCert/README.md

 ## Linking
 You will need to link with BCRYPT.LIB when building you project for user mode and cng.lib when building for kernel mode.

-If you build a user mode executable/DLL, you will also need NTDLL.LIB (available in the DDK/WDK).
+If you build a user mode executable/DLL, you will also need NTDLL.LIB (available from the DDK/WDK).